Origins of the Cold War: Asia

-Following decades of struggle, in 1949 the Chinese Communist Party under Mao Zedong defeated Chiang Kai-shek's National Revolutionary Army and took control of Mainland China.
-The Nationalist government leaders and much of the Republic of China's upper class fled to Taiwan where they had American protection.
-Stalin had long supported Chiang Kai-shek, while also giving some help to the Communists.
+Following decades of struggle, the Chinese Communist Party under Mao Zedong defeated Chiang Kai-shek's National Revolutionary Army and established a new Marxist-Lenin country at Mainland China in 1949, the Nationalist government leaders and much of the Republic of China's upper class fled to Taiwan.
+Before this, Stalin had in fact supported greatly Chiang Kai-shek's party, while giving help to the CCP in the same time.
 The United States had tried in 1945–1948 to bring the Nationalists and Communists together in a coalition, but had no success.
-The conflict was not therefore part of the Cold War until 1949–1959.
-By the late 1950s, however, China and the USSR were at sword's point, and became bitter enemies over ideological control of the Marxist–Leninist orthodoxy.
-The two set up rival communist organizations in countries across the world.
-The Cold War then became a three-way conflict.
+The conflict was hence not a typical aspect of the Cold War between US and USSR until the 1950s.
+As the Korean War broke out, US started to provide a larger support to the Nationalist China on the island Taiwan.
+On the other hand, Communist China came to the North Korea's aid in the Korean War in late 1950, pushed back the UN force and escalated the hostility towards US.

-France for many years had been dealing with a nationalist insurgency in Vietnam in which communists, led by Ho Chi Minh, played a prominent leadership role.
-In 1949, Mao's Communists took control of the north side of the China-Vietnam border, and began supporting the Viet Minh insurgents, especially by providing sanctuary from French attacks.
+The Vietnamese were locked in a civil war over the destiny of their post-colonial state after the ousting of the French and the surrender of Japan in 1945.
+The communist-controlled Viet Minh sought to consolidate power by terrorizing and purging rival Vietnamese nationalist groups amid the French reconquest.
+Tensions between the Viet Minh, led by Ho Chi Minh, and the French erupted into the First Indochina War in December 1946.
+In 1949, Mao's communists took control of the north side of the China–Vietnam border, and began supporting the Democratic Republic of Viet Nam (DRV), especially by providing sanctuary from French attacks.
 Mark Lawrence and Frederik Logevall point out that "resurgent French colonialism became inextricably intertwined with Cold War tensions, especially in the years after 1949".
 American pressure on France after 1949 tried to force France to give priority to fighting communism, rather than fighting Vietnamese nationalism.
+The State of Vietnam (SVN), with Bảo Đại as Chief of State, was established and positioned within the anticommunist Western Bloc.
+With the recognition of the DRV by communist China and the Soviet Union, and the recognition of the SVN by the United States in 1950, the civil war and the colonial war in Vietnam became internationalized and intertwined with the global Cold War.